fg-research/website/blog/general/posts/equity-trend-prediction-automl.rst

     <p class="blog-post-image-caption">Performance metrics of predicted S&P 500 directional moves over the test set (from 2024-06-17 to 2024-07-30).</p>

+We find that the model achieves an accuracy score of 63% and a ROC-AUC score of 80% on the test set.

+.. raw:: html

     <img
         id="equity-trend-prediction-automl-roc-auc"
         class="blog-post-image"